Saxamos/Saxamos.github.io/_posts/2020-07-31-en-improve-spacy-performance-through-uncertainty.md

 ](https://github.com/streamlit/streamlit/issues/1088).

-The two conclusions of this first part have - for my greatest happiness - become prosaic: at the beginning of project, the most naive ideas produce the most value and the open source tools are admirable.
+The two conclusions of this first part have - for my greatest happiness - become prosaic: at the beginning of project, the most value are produced by the most naive ideas and the open source tools are admirable.

 # The NER model

-Some fields to extract are more complex.
+Some fields are more complex to extract.
 A simple statistical analysis is not sufficient to find recurring patterns.
 They are neither in a defined place in the text nor have any particular structure.
 Some internet research quickly lead us to named entity recognition models [NER](https://en.wikipedia.org/wiki/Named-entity_recognition) which allow to associate words with labels thanks to supervised learning.